zng-ui/zng/TODO/_current.md

 * Text shaping needs "Language" and "Script".
 * Expand WidgetInfo to provide a RenderTransform.
-* Restore size after respawn maximized is incorrect (the maximized size).
+* Restore position after respawn maximized is incorrect.

 * In the `layer` example the `LayerIndex::ADORNER, LayerMode::OFFSET` and `LayerMode::ALL` buttons are not producing the expected(?) result, this is more noticeable by upping the rotation of the buttons to -45.